What About shore power?

 Do cruise ships connect to shore power in other ports?

 Even if cruise ships are shore power capable, many choose not to connect as shown in Vancouver and Seattle (cruise ships plugged in at Seattle piers only about one-third of the time in 2023.)
 If capable, ships should be mandated to hook up to electricity.
-If not, they should be required to pay for the infrastructure and required to use low sulfur marine fuels.
+If not, they should be required to pay for the infrastructure and required to use low sulfur marine gas oil fuels.

 Who should pay for shore power?